aubricus/klak/CONTRIBUTING.md

 1. Create a release branch using GitFlow.
 2. Run tests and make any last minute fixes.
 3. Update the [HISTORY.md](HISTORY.rst) changelog!
-4. Bump the version in the `pyproject.toml`
+4. Bump the version in the `pyproject.toml`.
-5. Create a pull request
+5. Create a pull request.
-6. Once the pull request is merged into master:
+6. Once the pull request is merged into master, build & publish:

 ```bash
 # NOTE: Update local to latest